soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E1A_Mindmap_Objekt_en.md

 ---

-## Focus of this activation exercise
+## Focus of this Activation Exercise

 For the model sketch, we consider selected information about the example object.
 We focus on three areas: